Rationalize the Denominator

 How can we move the square root of 2 to the top?

-Answer: Multiply both top and bottom by the conjugate of 3-√2 (this will not change the value of the fraction), like this:
+We can multiply both top and bottom by 3+√2 (the conjugate of 3−√2), which won't change the value of the fraction:

 So try to remember these little tricks, it may help you solve an equation one day!